Olivia Hussey: Personal life

 Hussey had agoraphobia, which was aggravated by the fame she achieved after Romeo and Juliet.
+A memoir, The Girl on the Balcony: Olivia Hussey Finds Life After Romeo and Juliet, was published on 31 July 2018.

+Relationships and marriages

 She briefly dated Leonard Whiting in 1968.
 They remained friends throughout her life, reportedly communicating "at least once every 10 days."

-Hussey also dated actor Christopher Jones in 1968 but ended the relationship due to his being abusive towards her.
+Hussey also dated actor Christopher Jones in 1968 but ended the relationship due to him being abusive towards her.
 The following year, Jones allegedly attacked, raped, and impregnated Hussey, who underwent an abortion.

 Hussey began dating Terry Melcher at some point in 1969, while she lived at 10050 Cielo Drive in Los Angeles after the Manson Murders.

 In 1971, Hussey married Dean Paul Martin, the son of Dean Martin.
 They had one child.
 They divorced in 1978 but remained friends.
 Martin died in 1987 when the California Air National Guard F-4 Phantom jet fighter he was piloting crashed.

-From 1980 to 1989, Hussey was married to Japanese singer Akira Fuse.
-They also had one child.
+From 1980 to 1989, Hussey was married to Japanese singer Akira Fuse; the two met while she was filming a commercial in Japan.
+They divorced after he was unable to find work in the U.S. and she was unable to relocate her first born son, Alexander Gunther Martin, to Japan.
+They also have one son together, Maximilian Fuse.

 In 1991, she married American musician David Glen Eisley, the son of actor Anthony Eisley.
 They had one daughter, actress India Eisley.

-A memoir, The Girl on the Balcony: Olivia Hussey Finds Life After Romeo and Juliet, was published on 31 July 2018.